mw-orcl/Move_Improve/lab900/content.md

 qemu-img convert –f raw –O qcow2 image.img image.qcow2

-The following example process describes how to lift a disk image from on prem to the object store.
-Then import the image from the object store so it can be used to create an instance.
+The following example process describes how to lift a disk image from on prem to the Object Store.
+Then import the image from the Object Store so it can be used to create an instance.

 1. Create an image of your on prem disk to one of the formats: VMDK, QCOW2 (KVM)
 2. Upload the image to your object store bucket